cvikupitz/OSNAP/README.md

 `$ ./preflight.sh $1`

 where $1 is the name of the database you created.
+Then run the command:

+`$ apachectl start`

 Open your browser and go to http://127.0.0.1:8080 to use the web application.
+You may stop the web application by running:

+`$ apachectl stop`

 ## Repository Directories/Contents